jphaugla/redisGearsDocker/examples/mongo/README.md

 The example below illustrates how one can build a connection to Mongo.
 First, we build a MongoConnection, and the following are the inputs:

-1. The first field is the *username* in our example below this is **admin**
+* The first field is the *username* in our example below this is **admin**
-2.
-2. The second field is the *password* in our example below this is **jasonrocks**
+* The second field is the *password* in our example below this is **jasonrocks**
-3.
-3. The third field is the *mongodb connection url* in our example below this is **172.17.0.1:27017/admin**.
+* The third field is the *mongodb connection url* in our example below this is **172.17.0.1:27017/admin**.
 This means that the user is connecting to the Mongo instance on:

-    a.
-The host with IP address *mongodb*
+  *  The host with IP address *mongodb*

-    b.
-Port 27017
+  *  Port 27017

-    c.
-The database in Mongo used for validating authentication.
+  *  The database in Mongo used for validating authentication.
 The default is admin, as above, but in your setup this could be anything.

-4. The [optional] fourth argument is the authentication source.
+* The [optional] fourth argument is the authentication source.
 By default we authenticate using the standard Mongo authentication source (admin).
 For more details on authentication sources see [this link](https://docs.mongodb.com/manual/core/authentication-mechanisms/).

 ```